kannibalox/PTPAPI/README.md

 This is only the minimum required configuration.
 See `ptpapi.conf.example` for a full-futured config file with comments.

+## Concepts

+### Filters

+Filters were designed as a way to take a full movie group, and narrow it down to a single torrent.
+A filter consists of multiple subfilters, where the first subfilter to match will download the torrent, and if not, the next subfilter will be checked.
+If none of the subfilters match, no download will occur.
+For instance, the filter `smallest GP,720p scene,largest` would attempt to download the smallest GP.
+If there are no GPs, it will try to find a 720p scene encode.
+If it can't find either of those, it will just pick the largest torrent available.

+The full list of possible values for picking encodes is:
+* `GP`
+* `Scene`
+* `576p` or `720p` or `1080p`
+* `HD` or `SD`
+* `Remux`

+Note that it's possible to have two incompatible values, e.g. `GP` and `Scene`, but this simply means the subfilter won't ever match a torrent, and it will always be skipped over.

+The possible values for sorting are:
+* `most recent`
+* `smallest`
+* `seeded` (the number of seeds)
+* `largest`

 ## Usage

 The three CLI commands are `ptp`, `ptp-reseed`, and `ptp-bookmarks`

 ### `ptp`

 This is a generally utility to do various things inside PTP.
 As of right now it can download files, search the site for movies, and list message in your inbox.

 See `ptp help` for more information.

+#### `ptp search`

+This subcommand lets you search the site for movies.
+It can take movie and permalinks, as well as search by arbitrary parameters.
+For instance, `ptp search year=1980-2000 taglist=sci.fi`.

+There are a couple aliases to make life easier:

+* `genre`, `genres`, `tags` -> `taglist`
+* `name` -> `searchstr`

+In addition, [Tempita](http://pythonpaste.org/tempita/) can be used for custom formatting.
+For instance, `ptp search --movie-format="" --torrent-format="{{UploadTime}} - {{ReleaseName}}" year=1980-2000 taglist=sci.fi grouping=no`

 ### `ptp-reseed`